 Gradual loss of vision is a common experience in patients with Optic Atrophy.
 In more severe cases, it can even lead to blindness.
 That’s why an early diagnosis is so important.

-At the Low Vision Of Colorado, we see many patients with this eye disease from all over the Denver, Colorado Springs, Fort Collins, and Boulder areas.
+At the Low Vision Of Nebraska, we see many patients with this eye disease from all over the Denver, McCook, Colorado Springs, and areas.
 Our office has the most advanced tools at our disposal to not only diagnose your condition but to maximize your vision and help you live your life the way you want to, even with vision loss.

 How a Low Vision Doctor Can Help with Optic Atrophy